-The VP of Quality Control, with the assistance of the Project Coordinator, is responsible for ensuring that a status report on any individual project is readily available to CU\Answers staff.
-This is facilitated by special tracking software referred to as Track\IT.
+The EVP of Software Development and VP of Quality Control are responsible for ensuring that a status report on any individual project is readily available to CUAnswers staff.
+This is facilitated by special tracking software referred to as TrackIT.
+(See also Page 30.)